 In 2012 he was awarded his AMusA with distinction and received the AJ Lekie awarded for most outstanding AMusA candidate.
-In 2013 he was awarded music honours in year 12, and was offered a place in the 2013 performance perspectives concert for greatest achievement in the WACE practical music examinations.
-In 2014 he received the Delano Music Scholarship to study music at the University of Western Australia where he has been for the past two years.
+In 2013 he was offered a place at the Performance Perspectives Concert for greatest achievement in the WACE practical music examinations.
+In 2014 he received the Delano Music Scholarship to study music at the University of Western Australia where he studied for two years.
 Whilst at UWA William participated in a masterclass with the Borodin String Quartet.
+Who would have thought, that years after he brought his violin into kindergarten for show-and-tell, he has now performed for concertmasters Noah-Bendix Balgley (Berlin Philharmonic) and Roman Simovic (LSO), international violin soloists Henning Kraggerud and Simone Lamsma, and performed chamber music with Berlin Philharmonic musicians Matthew McDonald and Stefan Dohr and world renowned piano soloist Imogen Cooper.

 Student Beneficiary Support provided by the Simon Lee Foundation